vonarchimboldi/abhinavkatoch.github.io/_pages/about.md

 ---

-Masters in Analytics candidate at The University of Chicago with coursework and projects in Machine Learning and Applied Statistics.
+Currently: Data Scientist at QuantumBlack.

+Previously: MS in Analytics from University of Chicago.